collier-jo/bookmark_manager/README.md

 So I can change bookmark info
 I want to update a bookmark

+5. Comment on bookmarks

+As a user
+So I can make comments on bookmarks
+I would like a comment function

 # Domain Model (RESTFUL approach)#

 Object      | Message